-Our specialist education lawyers have secured special educational needs support for several children, young people and families in Bedford and have experience of working across England and Wales.
+Our specialist education lawyers have secured special educational needs support for several children, young people and families in Bedfordshire and have experience of working across England and Wales.

 Special educational needs (SEN) affect how a person learns.
 Special educational needs entail a wide range of disabilities including:

 If you are unsure as to whether your child has special educational needs and is receiving the appropriate support, then you should seek legal advice.
 HCB Education Law Solicitors have vast experience in the provision of special educational needs advice in the Bedford area.
 We have also had successful appeals via a tribunal which have helped many families overturn initial decisions made by the local authority.

 Central Bedfordshire’s SEN policies and guidance can be found here: